latebit-io/.github/profile/README.md

 - monolithic applications
 - data modeling: database and events

-We offer consulting on all the above and can help your organization, platform, or application to be high quality, adaptable to change, and robust.
+We offer consulting on all the above and can help your organization, platform, or application to be elevated, adaptable to change, and robust.

 ## Why do we use and value the description craftmanship?

-We really value a high level quality of code, architecture and thought into every project, we want it to be the best it can be.
-So many platforms and applications simply fall apart and the time to production for new features or even a revisions start to degrade and overall hinders companies delivery, or worst case simply fail.
+We really value a high level quality of code, architecture, and thought into every project.
+We love technology and want it to be, the best it can be.
+So many platforms and applications simply fall apart or are hard to work with due to code rot reaching critical mass.

 We want to help you adopt a craftmanship mentality and reap the benfits of cleanly built project, as we want and strive for in our own software and solutions.